kodecocodes/vt_android_mvvm/v1/for_instructor/04-model-repository.markdown

 ## [Slide 1 - Repository]

-In this video, we're going to setup Repository in which we'll save our Model data.
+In this video, we're going to setup a Repository in which we'll save our Model data.

 Our concrete repository is going to be a Room database, and we're going to use LiveData from the Android Architecture Components library to retrieve data from the database.
-So first we need to setup our dependency on the Architecture Componets.
+So first we need to setup our dependency on the Architecture Components.
 This same dependency will also be used later when we use the ViewModel class from the library.

 ## Demo

-To add the dependecy, first open the project level build.gradle file, and add the version of the Architecture Components that we'll use, 1.1.1.
+To add the dependency, first open the project level build.gradle file, and add the version of the Architecture Components that we'll use, 1.1.1.

 ```gradle